ERR0RA/NebulaGames/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Hate comments, or swearing
+* These are some examples (but it isn't only limited to these types of behaviours)

 ## Enforcement Responsibilities